Drabble/TWEB-Labo2-Poll/README.md

 	mocha version 3.1.2
 	chai version 3.5.0

-To run the tests, you must go to the root of our repository en fire with:
+To run the tests, you must go to the root of our repository and run:

 ```
 npm test
 ```

-### html template
+## html template

 The html template we're using is Alma Seed Studio from [adminlte](https://almsaeedstudio.com/) built on Bootstrap 3.